peoplepill id: peter-mutharika

 US citizenship controversy

 Peter Mutharika's candidacy for position as a government minister and his eligibility for presidency had been controversial because of speculation and doubt over his Malawian citizenship.
-A senior Political and Administrative lecturer at the University of Malawi, Mustapha Hussein has stated that his "eligibility should be viewed in the context of his being Malawian, he would be above 35 years of age by 2014, and he has not been convicted of any criminal activities for the past seven-year.".
-Malawi's laws however, do not allow dual citizenship and it is widely speculated that he obtained US citizenship whilst living in the US and hence, had renounced his Malawian citizenship as is required by law.
+A senior Political and Administrative lecturer at the University of Malawi, Mustapha Hussein has stated that his "eligibility should be viewed in the context of his being Malawian, he would be above 35 years of age by 2014, and he has not been convicted of any criminal activities for the past seven years."
+Malawi's laws however, do not allow dual citizenship and it was wrongly speculated that he obtained US citizenship whilst living in the US and hence, had renounced his Malawian citizenship as is required by law.
 Nonetheless, the US embassy in Lilongwe confirmed that he is not a citizen but a Green card holder.
 The ruling DPP has stated that Mutharika is a Malawian citizen and would run for president as a Malawian citizen and not an American one.
 There was controversy that, as the holder of a US Greencard, he owes an allegiance to the United States.
 Therefore, people on the street are of the view that a nation cannot be run by someone who will be spending the minimum of three months in the US annually required to retain permanent resident status.
 In February 2014, he relinquished his green card and permanent resident status.

 2014 election